liauzhengwei/ParkNow/README.md

 2. Navigate to the project directory: `cd your-project`
 3. Install dependencies: `npm install`

+## Video Demonstration
+A video demostration can be downloaded and viewed under the file name `parknow_demo_final.mp4`

 ## Usage

 To run the project, use the following command: